New Testament Survey

 Acts and the Letters of Paul – 3 hrs.

 Upon completion students should be able to describe the milieu into which Jesus came and how this knowledge helps us understand the New Testament.
 They should know the main themes of all the New Testament documents and how these fit together in the big picture.

 Pre-Class Video Lectures (New!!!):

-In order for CCA classes to be more interactive, we're asking everyone to watch these video lectures prepared by the course instructer, Gabe Santos, BEFORE you attend the class itself on the 10th.
+In order for CCA classes to be more interactive, we're asking everyone to watch these video lectures prepared by the course instructer, Gabe Santos, BEFORE you attend the class.
 They aren't very long.
 See you there!

 The New Testament (within twelve months of taking the course)

 the Bible Project on YouTube: